suffolklibraries/lgc/content/collections/events/candoco-worskhop-05-04.md

     content:
       -
         type: text
-        text: 'The coolest baby disco in town is here, and it’s all about moving, laughing and celebrating the magic of Spring together!'
+        text: 'Experience the joy of creative movement in an empowering and accessible environment.
+This workshop celebrates everybody’s unique potential, offering the freedom to explore and express through dance.'
   -
     type: paragraph
     attrs: